 Stacy’s postdoctoral research will also be driven by overarching themes of public well-being, disaster response, and the integration of emerging technologies in urban centres.
 She will examine human-centred approaches for optimizing the development of digital technologies in post-pandemic Sustainable Smart Cities.
-Her work will provide insights into how digitalization is being used to enhance public health and well-being through retrofitting the built environment.
+Her work will provide insights into how digitalization is used to enhance public health and well-being by retrofitting the built environment.

 Stacy is also passionate about using cultural heritage and intergenerational dialogue as tools for addressing many societal challenges.

 Andrew Karvonen, Researcher, Urban and Regional Studies, KTH